eigmax/Ziren/docs/src/dev/prover.md

 # Prover

 The zkm_sdk crate provides all the necessary tools for proof generation.
 Key features include the `ProverClient`, enabling you to:
 - Initialize proving/verifying keys via `setup()`.
 - Execute your program via `execute()`.
 - Generate proofs with `prove()`.
 - Verify proofs through `verify()`.

 ## Example: [Fibonacci](https://github.com/zkMIPS/zkm/blob/dev/init/examples/fibonacci/host/src/main.rs)

-The following code is a example of using zkm_sdk in host.
+The following code is an example of using zkm_sdk in host.

 ```rust
 use zkm_sdk::{include_elf, utils, ProverClient, ZKMProofWithPublicValues, ZKMStdin};